PacificBiosciences/HiFi-16S-workflow/README.md

   * [References](#references)
   * [DISCLAIMER](#disclaimer)

-## Pipeline is currently under active development and we welcome feedbacks to improve.
+## The pipeline is currently under active development, and we welcome feedback for future improvements.

 ## Workflow overview and output

 ![alt text](misc/pipeline_workflow.png "Workflow diagram")

 This Nextflow pipeline is designed to process PacBio HiFi full-length 16S data into high quality amplicon sequence variants (ASVs) using `QIIME 2` and `DADA2`.
-It provides a set of visualization through the `QIIME 2` framework for interactive plotting.
+It provides a set of visualizations through the `QIIME 2` framework for interactive plotting.
 The pipeline generates a HTML report for the important statistics and top taxonomies.
 The outputs and stages of this pipeline are documented [here](pipeline_overview.md).